6 ways NYC can help you recycle, compost, and throw out trash more responsibly

 5) Dispose of appliances with CFCs

-Chlorofluorocarbons are gases that can be found in appliances such as refrigerators, freezers, water coolers, dehumidifiers, and air conditioners.
-The gas can cause frostbite if the leak and you come into contact with them, and if exposed to high temperatures, can turn toxic.
+Chlorofluorocarbons are gasses that can be found in appliances such as refrigerators, freezers, water coolers, dehumidifiers, and air conditioners.
+The gas can cause frostbite if you come into contact with a leak, and if exposed to high temperatures, can turn toxic.
 DSNY will pick up any of your old appliances containing CFCs.

 There’s a little work to be done with this service request: You have to schedule a DSNY representative to come and remove the CFCs from the appliance first and tag the appliance for pick up.
 These appointments can be done by calling 311.